-This course requires students to assimilate their learning by developing a portfolio suitable for sharing with potential employers.
+Students assimilate their learning by developing a portfolio suitable for sharing with potential employers.
 The individual business portfolio is a collection of coursework, learning experiences, and class projects which highlight growth and mastery throughout the degree program.

 BUS 499 - Business Internship